dashpilot/TubeZoom/README.md

 # TubeZoom
-Zoom in on youtube videos
+Browser extension that allows you to zoom in on YouTube videos